omikabir/-Proxomox-VE-on-Debian-Stretch-with-Custom-routed-network/README.md

-#### Multiple Windows VPS on Virtual dedicated server Using 5 IP address on hosting Providers platform over Debian Stretch with Proxmox Custom routed network, that enables RDP access to to each VM with seperate port.
+#### Multiple Windows VPS on Virtual dedicated server Using 5 IP address on hosting Providers platform over Debian Stretch with Proxmox Custom routed network, that enables RDP access to to each VM with port forwarding.

 ##### Network Configuration done as following image.
 Configuration Prototype can be found In Official [Proxomox VE website], (https://pve.proxmox.com/wiki/Network_Configuration)